-Tax Policy at the Law School or the Business School (2 or 3 credit hours), or Public Finance in the Economics Department (3 credit hours)
+One course in tax policy at the Law School or the Leeds School (2 or 3 credits), or Public Finance in the Economics Department (3 credits)

 Business school and economics department courses taken for Law School credit under the tax emphasis program are limited to 6 semester credit hours and must have received prior approval from the faculty.
 Students may take more than the required 18 credit hours of tax courses.

 Students must receive at least a B in the business school course or in the public finance course to count for Law School credit.
 The business school or public finance courses will be treated as pass/fail courses for the Law School transcript; that is, these courses will count toward the 92 hours required for the degree, but will not be taken into account in computing a law student's grade point average.

 Students can complete the program within the normal three-year law degree period if they take a somewhat heavier than average load in each semester after the first year of law study.
 Law students who wish to participate in the program should submit an online enrollment form to both the program director and the law school registrar.
 See law school website for details.